 9. Soweto Township

-This activity is a one-day visit to the township of Soweto from Cape Town.
+This activity is a one-day visit to the township of Soweto from Johannesburg.
 This city was created in 1930 by the government when they started to separate whites from blacks.
 It is also a place where several protests took place against the apartheid.
 Again, a lot of history to discover.

 It is best to visit Soweto with a guide for security reasons.
 If you want a tour that also includes a guided tour of Johannesburg and the Apartheid Museum, click here.